 Directors are responsible for corporate risk oversight.
-One internal risk often overlooked, is psychopathic behaviors from the CEO, management or even a fellow board member.
+One internal risk often overlooked is psychopathic behaviors from the CEO, management or even a fellow board member.
 Armed with charisma and intelligence, psychopaths have a seemingly innate ability to do or say whatever it takes to attain their goals.
 Unfortunately for directors, the impacts are often unseen and sudden, and the costs in performance loss and reputation can be devastating.

 Please join us at this NACD luncheon event to learn:

-* What are the specific traits of a corporate psychopath? * How to recognize the early warning signs of disruptive personalities, and the substantial risks they impost * The steps directors should take to increase board diligence over risk management to prevent these risks
+* What are the specific traits of a corporate psychopath? * How to recognize the early warning signs of disruptive personalities, and the substantial risks they impose * The steps directors should take to increase board diligence over risk management to prevent these risks

 As Vice President of Global Security for Herbalife, Jana Monroe is responsible for all security functions throughout the company, including Executive Protection, Physical Security, Chair of the Cybersecurity Steering Team, Event Security, Employee and Property Security, Investigations, Business Continuity and Incident and Emergency Response.
 Herbalife has an expansive global reach being located in 94 countries and Jana is continuing to build the International security infrastructure.